paulmrobinsonsolutions/PowerShell/README.md

 # PowerShell
-Random sampling of PowerShell scripts I've created to automate various tasks
+Random sampling of PowerShell scripts I've created to automate various tasks.
+I just don't like manual, repetitive tasks so these scripts are just a few samples of ways I've used my innovation (in my own opinion) to create scripts to perform various checks/validations and other manual tasks to perform work.
+These by today's AI standards would be considered "AI Agents" since these scripts can be triggered by some event or "watch" over things and/or be scheduled to "look" at things to then perform some routine of actions to complete work.
+My motto...
+I'll work my butt off to automate things and NOT do manual, repetitive work!